 I’ve never been able to master it, but it can be done.
 Here’s one of my favorite posts on how to get started travel hacking if you’re interested.

-Your greatest weapons are a strong budget and healthy savings.
-Sometimes in order to save more money, you’ll need to live on less.
-While this isn’t fun, even $1,000 in savings can go a long way to ensuring the overages of your life stay off the credit card, and out of the card company’s pocket.
+And yes, sometimes in order to save more money, you’ll need to live on less.
+While this isn’t fun, even $1,000 in savings , or a life-changing $500, can go a long way to ensuring the overages of your life stay off the credit card, and out of the card company’s pocket.